yuhsuanko/yuhsuanko.github.io/_posts/2025-05-08-summer-internship-hunting-reflection.md

 I practiced sharing why I cared about the work, what I’d learned, and what kind of teammate I hoped to be.
 Suddenly, the stories that once felt "too ordinary" became my strengths.

-Eventually, I received two internship offers.
-But more than that, I found clarity about what I value in a team, how I want to grow, and how to turn rejection into resilience.
+Eventually, I found clarity about what I value in a team, how I want to grow, and how to turn rejection into resilience.

 ---